lokeshtr/NSCLC/README.md

 ## Directions to use <b> Dimensional reduction analysis.ipynb and Analyzing FC values for train and test.ipynb</b>

 1. Run the code, and get the results

-## for any query, please contact: saransh.official.iitkgp@gmail.com / whatapp me at: +91-9530277421